-The following rules are designed for your safety in the laboratory.
-The Laboratory Instructor (LI = TA, Laboratory Supervisor, and/or Course Instructor) is required to enforce these rules and has the full backing of the Department of Chemistry Staff and Faculty.
-The LI is also required to enforce all laboratory experiment-specific safety procedures in carrying out the laboratory work.
-Violations of these rules will result in expulsion from the laboratory.
+The following rules are designed for your safety and it is your responsibility to follow these rules.
+The Laboratory Instructor (LI = TA, Laboratory Supervisor, and/or Course Instructor) must enforce these rules, approved by Department of Chemistry Staff, Faculty, and Department Safety Manager.
+The LI must also enforce all experiment-specific safety rules pertaining to laboratory work, including rules not explicitly mentioned here.
+Violation of these rules will result in expulsion from the laboratory.

-- 1. No one is allowed in the laboratory without the supervision of a LI.
-No laboratory work will be done without supervision.
+- 1. No one is permitted in the lab without the supervision of an LI.
+No lab work will be done without supervision.
 Perform only authorized experiments, and only in the manner instructed.
-DO NOT alter experimental procedures, except as instructed. - 2.
-Specific permission from your LI is required before you may work in any laboratory section other than the one to which you have been assigned.
-Only laboratory rooms where the same laboratory course is operating may be used for this purpose. - 3.
-If you have a special health condition (asthma, pregnancy, etc.) or any personal health concerns, consult your medical professional before taking chemistry lab. - 4.
-If you come to the laboratory with non-compliant goggles, shoes, or clothing, you will not be allowed to work in the laboratory.
-In that context, note THERE ARE NO MAKE-UP LABORATORIES.
-Your course grade will be significantly lowered or you may fail the course if you do not meet the lab attire requirements. - 5.
-100% cotton lab coats are REQUIRED. - 6.
-Approved safety goggles must be worn by all persons at all times.
-At NO TIME are safety glasses of any kind acceptable in the laboratory.
-Safety goggles may not be modified in any manner. - 7.
-Clothing that completely covers the legs-including the skin between the top of the shoe and the bottom of the pant leg-must be worn at all times in the laboratory (tights or leggings are NOT suitable leg covering).
-Inadequate protection often leads to injury.
-Avoid wearing expensive clothing to lab as it may get damaged. - 8.
-Closed-toe, closed-heel shoes that completely cover the entire foot must be worn at all times. - 9.
-Confine long hair while in the laboratory. - 10.
-Horseplay and carelessness are not permitted and are cause for expulsion from the laboratory.
-You are responsible for everyone's safety. - 11.
-Absolutely NO food or drinks are to be stored or consumed in the laboratory.
-Contact lenses and cosmetics (hand lotion, lip balm, etc.) are not to be applied and medications are not to be consumed while in the laboratory.
+Do not alter experimental procedures, except as instructed. - 2.
+Specific permission from your LI is required before working in any lab section other than the one assigned to you.
+Only lab rooms where the same lab course is operating may be used for this purpose. - 3.
+If you have a special health condition (asthma, pregnancy, etc.) or any personal health concerns, consult your medical professional before taking chemistry lab.
+If you require accommodations such as wheelchair access, service animals, or other, consult with the Department Safety Manager. - 4.
+Students must come to the lab with appropriate lab attire and personal protective equipment (PPE).
+Without either, you will not be allowed to enter or make-up the lab, and your course grade will be affected.
+If you cannot wear the required PPE or lab attire, you must meet with the Department Safety Manager before you are allowed to enter the lab. - 5.
+The appropriate PPE requirements include the following: - a.
+Properly-fitted white 100% cotton lab coats.
+Lab coat sleeves must cover your wrist and should cover your thighs when seated.
+Disposable, flimsy, short, or dyed lab coats are not allowed. - b.
+Approved safety goggles must be worn at all times.
+Safety goggles may not be modified in any manner.
+Visorgog, safety glasses, swimming goggles, or similar eyewear are not acceptable in the lab. - 6.
+Lab attire must be made of durable material to protect from incidental chemical splash.
+Appropriate lab attire includes: - a.
+Clothing that completely covers the legs including the skin between the top of the shoe and the bottom of the pant leg must be worn at all times in the lab.
+Leg coverings must extend to the shoes.
+Socks must be long enough to cover the ankles while seated.
+Tights, leggings, joggers, yoga pants, pants with holes, pants with slits, etc. are not suitable leg covering regardless of material.
+No-show socks are not allowed.